rebstan97/AttackGraphGeneration/README.md

 ### Configuration Files

 These  contain data about your network and its vulnerabilities.
-Sample configuration files can be found in the `examples` folder.
+Sample configuration files can be found in the `examples` and `examples2` folder.

 #### Network Connectivity